Dmitry Puchkov: Projects

 On February 15, 2008, The Truth About 9th Company documentary video game was officially launched.
 Puchkov has proved himself as the ideological leader and inspirer of the development of this project, which was announced as the response to "the intentional destruction of historical memory of the people".

 Ban by YouTube

-On August 4, 2022, YouTube completely removed the channel of Dmitry Puchkov, notifying him of a violation of community rules.
+On August 4, 2022, YouTube removed the channel of Dmitry Puchkov, notifying him of a violation of community rules.

 Personal life

-Puchkov was brought up in the family of an army officer who traveled a great deal around the country.
+Puchkov was brought up in the family of an army officer, who traveled a great deal around the country.
 He studied at six different schools, including a boarding school, and finished his 10th grade in the German Democratic Republic.
 He served in the army, where he was employed as a military driver and operated a truck; he also received basic tank driver training.
 He retired from his work in the Militsiya in 1998 after working there for 6 years.

 He has also worked as a librarian, truck driver, air compressor operator, automobile mechanic, plumber, driller assistant, electrician, polisher, turner, metal smith, cab driver, masseur, police canine handler, criminal investigator and sales manager.